 1. Draw up a Formal Contract

-Most homebuilding projects are undertaken without a written contract.
+When considering how to pay a builder, consider the implication that most homebuilding projects are undertaken without a written contract.
 Most rely on a simple offer and acceptance: the builder writes to the client offering to do the work at a given price, who in turn writes back, accepting the quotation.
-In most cases this works out just fine.
+In the case of most builder quotes, this works out just fine.
 In some cases, however, either or both parties rue the day they didn’t have a contract.

 A contract doesn’t have to be a huge legal document.
 Some are just five pages long with simple questions.
 None are worth much until things start to go wrong, then they become worth their weight in gold.

 The essential parts deal with when and how the money is to be paid and the critical section deals with how any disputes will be sorted out.
 All else is largely negotiable and may vary due to site conditions.

 2. Pay Subcontractors on Time, After Work Has Been Inspected

 There are two types of subcontractor: ‘labour only’, such as bricklayers and carpenters, and ‘supply-and-fix’, including plumbers and electricians.

 Labour only subcontractors often require payment in cash at the end of each week.
 If it’s not there, they may well de-camp to another job.